 Remembering an Icon

-On June 5th, 2018, we lost a style icon in Kate Spade.
-She will be remembered for more than just her handbags, lifestyle and brand management.
-Many New York women can recall the first time they purchased a Kate Spade handbag, how they saved for it, how much it meant to them.
+On June 5th, 2018, we unfortunately lost a style icon in Kate Spade.
+She left a greater legacy than just her handbags, lifestyle and brand management.
+Many New York women can recall the first time they purchased a Kate Spade handbag.
+They remember how they saved for it, how much it meant to them.
 As we reflect on her legacy, it was her simple honesty and lifestyle that touched us the most.

 For help managing your brand and developing marketing strategies that can grow your business, contact Web Content Development today.